-“Making Peace with the Universe one book at a time”
+“Making Peace with the Universe one book, one recipe, one story at a time”

 How an adoptee learned to quit thinking, stand up and finally embrace life!

-Hi, welcome, come in, pull up a chair, let’s talk, so how are you and where do I begin?
+Hi, welcome, come in, pull up a chair, let’s talk.
+How are you?
+Where do I begin?

 I was born into a hospital filing cabinet on 16th March 1965.